GreptimeTeam/helm-charts/README.md

 helm upgrade --install mycluster greptime/greptimedb-cluster --values ./values.yaml
 ```

-To upgrade the CRDs, you can follow [the guide](charts/greptimedb-operator/README.md) of greptimedb-operator.

 ### Uninstallation

 If you want to terminate the GreptimeDB cluster, you can use the following command: